BlueWaveTechnologies/BlueWave_TX_Plugin/README.md

-# Transaction Plugin for Project BlueWave
+# Neo4J Plugin for Project BlueWave

-Custom plugin for Neo4J used to log transactions to a separate database, flat files, or a REST endpoint (e.g. BlueWave server).
+Custom plugin for Neo4J used to log transactions and save metadata.

 # Installation